typst-io/spigradle/docs/templates/template_bungeecord_plugin.md

 # Bungeecord Plugin

-The [Bungeecord](https://www.spigotmc.org/wiki/about-bungeecord/) plugin provides you to:
+The [Bungeecord](https://www.spigotmc.org/wiki/about-bungeecord/) plugin allows you to:

-- Generate 'plugin.yml' with less configuration.
+- Generate 'bungee.yml' with less configuration.

 - Shortcuts for dependency and repository.